South Eastern Melbourne PHN (SEMPHN) has commissioned new psychosocial support services in 2019 to assist people with severe mental illness.

 The National Disability Insurance Scheme (NDIS) can provide support to people with psychosocial disability, but there are people with severe, episodic mental illness who may not be eligible for the NDIS.

 These new psychosocial supports, to be funded by the Australian Government under the National Psychosocial Support (NPS) measure and Continuity of Support (CoS) service in 2019, are intended to address the needs of people who are not eligible for the NDIS and who may otherwise ‘fall through the gaps’.

 What do we mean by ‘psychosocial support’?

+Psychosocial support is a general term for any non-therapeutic intervention that helps a person cope with stressor in the home at work or in daily life.
 Psychosocial support can assist people with severe mental illness to participate in their community, manage daily tasks, undertake work or study, find housing, get involved in activities, and make connections with family and friends.
 Psychosocial supports are specific to the person and their needs.

 Who have we commissioned to deliver these services in South Eastern Melbourne?